ClJarvis/git_search/README.md

 # GitSearch

 This project is a Repo search using the gitHub API.
-The current version shows a user's profile avatar and some of their public repos.
+The current version shows a user's avatar and some of their repos that have open issues.

 ## Usage